Portfolio : A collection of investments owned by the same individual or organization.

 • The market underperforms continuously,

-• Some temporary losses have to be made in portfolio revamp
+• Some temporary losses have to be made in the portfolio revamp

 • A new complex financial product or strategy to be understood.

 A Robo advisor will not be able to provide sufficient handholding in the above situations.
 As the Robo advisor lacks in-depth human relationship, they will be able to charge you less fee for financial planning.

 Robo advisors recommend schemes based on a pre-defined algorithm.
 They shortlist investment recommendations based on only quantitative parameters like past performance, AUM… They will not be able to consider the qualitative parameters like the strong investment process followed by the fund house, the ability of the fund house to retain its fund managers…